Alastair Clarkson: Melbourne

 With limited opportunity at the Kangaroos, Clarkson was traded to the Melbourne Football Club where he debuted in 1996.
 He was a solid player and averaged 23.5 disposals in 22 games that year.
 He played 19 games in 1997, taking his tally with the Demons to 41 games, before retiring at the end of the season.
 Clarkson served as a runner with the Melbourne Football Club in 1998.

 Coaching career

 St Kilda Football Club assistant coach

 Clarkson was an assistant coach under senior coach Tim Watson at the St Kilda Football Club in 1999.

 Werribee Football Club head coach

 Clarkson took over as head coach at Werribee in the VFL in 2000.

 Central District Football Club senior coach

-He moved to Central District in South Australia, where he was premiership coach in his debut year 2001.
+He moved to Central District in South Australia, where he was the premiership coach in his debut year in 2001.
 In 2002, Clarkson guided Central District to the SANFL minor premiership and guided them to their second successive SANFL Grand Final.
 However, they ended up losing to Sturt.